 Have a candidate you love that you just don’t have a role for?
 Consider sending them to another recruiter.
 Both the candidate and the recruiter will remember it and it will pay off in the form of future referrals and improved company brand.

 Build quality relationships within your company.
 Your relationship with the hiring manager is crucial to success in filling any role.
 Focus on ways you can best support them and make their life easier while also providing counsel on your area of expertise.
 I was once able to negotiate a free pass on a core job requirement (getting a required certification while on the job) by offering creative options to best serve the hiring team and candidate.
 This only works with trust.

 Relationships built with the candidate and team along the way help you stay ahead of (and often prevent) surprises that come up in the final interview and offer negotiation phase.
 This further strengthens the trust your hiring team and candidate have in you.

 Don’t forget to build rapport with the onboarding team.
 You want them to know you are bringing them good candidates and you want to know your candidate is in good hands as they continue their journey with your company, for many years to come, thanks to the strong brand you are helping to build.

 Relationship Building is one of 14 key competencies taught in our Recruiting Immersion Training.
 Ready to explore the processes behind kinder recruiting?
-Curious about the other 13 competencies of successful recruiters?
-Our next Recruiting Immersion Training starts August 24th.
+Learn more or sign up for Recruiting Immersion Training.